Create an Azure Search service in the portal

 Select a hosting location

 As an Azure service, Azure Search can be hosted in datacenters around the world.
-Note that prices can differ by geography.
+Prices can differ by geography.

 Select a pricing tier (SKU)